Book Lover’s Giveaway Tuesday: The Dog Who Knew Too Much

 And I think every dog is God’s way of helping us see the world in a kinder way.

-• jeanne king
+30. jeanne king says

 i luv, the chet and bernie books! but my favorite book with a dog in it is ‘watchers’ by dean koontz. who wouldn’t love and intelligent dog that can communicate using a scrabble board? and he’s a golden, too. i reread it every year or so. i several copies, but always read the original, beat up one.